-While the operations at ALMA remain suspended, the UK ARC Node would like to remind community of the wealth of data available in the ALMA Archive and encourage its use.
-ALMA has been in science operations for almost 9 years, meaning a huge number of astrophysical objects have ALMA data publicly available.
-The archive can be accessed at https://help.almascience.org/aq and contains the following downloadable data products:
+While the operations at ALMA remain suspended, the UK ARC Node would like to remind the community about the wealth of data available in the ALMA Archive and encourage its use.
+ALMA has been in science operations for almost 9 years, and as a consequence, ALMA data are publicly available for a huge number of astrophysical objects.
+The archive can be accessed at http://almascience.eso.org/aq/ and contains the following downloadable data products:

 - Archival image products, suitable for some science cases and as a first look at the programs observations.